- At Marquette Policies and Procedures

 A member of the Marquette University community (student, faculty or staff member) must be designated Organizer/Liaison for each protest/demonstration (the “Event”).

 The Organizer/Liaison must meet with the Dean of Students or designee to coordinate the planned Event and is encouraged to schedule this meeting well in advance.
 To schedule this meeting, the organizer must contact the Dean of Students office.
-If the Organizer/Liaison is planning the Event on behalf of a recognized club or organization, the advisor to the club or organization should is strongly encouraged to attend this meeting as well.
+If the Organizer/Liaison is planning the Event on behalf of a recognized club or organization, the advisor to the club or organization is strongly encouraged to attend this meeting as well.

 The Dean of Students/designate will meet with the organizer (and advisor, if relevant) within one business day of the request.
 The planned Event may be scheduled no fewer than two business days after this meeting is held.
 This two-day period may be extended at the discretion of the university if additional planning or preparation time is needed.
 Organizers should therefore plan accordingly and submit proposals as early as possible before the anticipated Event date.
 The meeting with the Dean/designate will be to review the details of the proposed Event including proposed time, place, manner and planned size of the event.
 Accordingly, expectations, rights, responsibilities, and logistical considerations will be discussed.
-In conjunction with this meeting, the Organizer/Liaison with submit a “Demonstration Proposal” form.
-This form is available through Marquette Involvement Link (URL).
+In conjunction with this meeting, the Organizer/Liaison will submit a “Demonstration Proposal” form.
+This form is available through MARQUEE.
 Following this meeting, if all parties are in agreement regarding the substance of the proposed Event and the institutional expectations, the Event will be approved and the Proposal Form will be shared with relevant campus offices.